webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 TMMBR and TMMBN came first and are defined in [RFC 5104](https://tools.ietf.org/html/rfc5104).
 REMB came later, there was a draft submitted in [draft-alvestrand-rmcat-remb](https://tools.ietf.org/html/draft-alvestrand-rmcat-remb-03), but it was never standardized.

+Both of these iterations of network status messages are focused on _how_ to communicate available bandwidth (and metrics used to estimate it) to the sending side; they do not directly estimate how much bandwidth is available.

-A session that uses REMB would look like the following:
+An example session that uses REMB might behave like the following:

 ![REMB](../images/06-remb.png "REMB")

-Browsers use a simple rule of thumb for incoming bandwidth estimation:
+The browser uses one of a variety of different congestion control algorithms.
+Here's a simple example implementation for estimating available incoming bandwidth:
 1. Tell the encoder to increase bitrate if the current packet loss is less than 2%.
 2. If packet loss is higher than 10%, decrease bitrate by half of the current packet loss percentage.
 ```